Stevan Sinđelić: 1807–09

-After Deligrad, the Serbian rebels waited for the large army of Ottoman commander Hurshid Pasha whose forces were stationed in the Niš Fortress.
+After Deligrad, the Serbian rebels waited for the large army of Ottoman commander Hurşid Paşa whose forces were stationed in the Niš Fortress.

 Sinđelić's Brigade fought the Ottomans in areas that were located south of the city of Niš.
 His detachment became entrenched in the village of Kamenica on Čegar hill, not far from the Ottoman front-line.
 The Serbs then launched several attacks against the Niš Fortress, but each time they were repulsed by the numerically superior Ottomans.
 After a two-month-long struggle, the Ottomans engaged in a counter-attack against the Serb positions on 19 May 1809 (N.S.
 31 May).
 Sinđelić and his Brigade became separated from the remainder of the Serb guerrilla positions and he and his men resisted fiercely.
 With hundreds of Ottoman soldiers pouring into the trench, Sinđelić saw that his Brigade had little hope of staving off the Ottoman offensive.
 Hand-to-hand combat ensued in the trenches.
 Sinđelić decided to fire his flintlock pistol into a pile of gunpowder kegs.
 When the Ottomans swarmed the trench from all sides and headed for him, Sinđelić squeezed the trigger.
 The Serbs who remained in the trench with Sinđelić, as well as the attacking Ottomans, were all caught in the enormous explosion and perished.
 According to legend his famous last words were: "Save yourselves brothers, who wants and who can!
 Those who stay will die!".
 The fall of Sinđelić's trench forced the other units of the Serbian Army to retreat back to the town of Deligrad, where they entrenched themselves in a new, fortified front line.
 Some 3,000 revolutionaries and 6,000 Ottoman troops were killed in the battle.

 The Ottomans, following orders given by Hurşid Paşa of Niš, erected the famous Skull Tower (Ćele-Kula) on the road to Constantinople, containing 952 Serbian revolutionaries' skulls, as a warning to the Serbs and other Balkan peoples about any future dissent.
 Today, 57 skulls remain embedded into the walls of the Skull Tower in Niš.

 Sinđelić blowing up the powder kegs (1883 illustration).

 Sinđelić at Čegar Hill (1900), by Pavle Čortanović.